By Mr. Michael Maddox (ROTC)December 6, 2017

 Palumbo added, that's something that could be an added benefit to all JROTC programs.

-"Currently we are looking to turn this program into a pilot program across Cadet Command because STEM skills are becoming more essential as technology grows and seeps into most facets of everyday life," he said.
+"Currently we are looking to turn this program into a pilot program across the brigade because STEM skills are becoming more essential as technology grows and seeps into most facets of everyday life," he said.
 "As part of the mission of promoting better citizenship in our JROTC Cadets, we can provide future leaders with valuable skills to the public once they graduate high school and progress to their next step whether it be college, the military or directly to the work force."